mcuiobroker/docuJarvis/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Was soll eingfügt oder anders beschrieben werden?**
-Bitt genau beschreiben und / oder einen Vorschlag direkt mit einfügen.
+Bitte genau beschreiben und / oder einen Vorschlag direkt mit einfügen.
 Wird evtl in der Doku mit aufgenommen.